10 Tested Methods for Dealing with Problem Church Members

 Logistic and financial constraints may make some things difficult.
 However, laying out an action plan can show that steps will be taken to correct an issue shortly and help alleviate concerns.

-When drafting up a resolution to a church conflict, consider using the SMART action planning method.
+When drafting up a resolution to church conflicts, consider using the SMART action planning method.

 • Specific: directly addresses the issues at hand